 Step 2: Install the MemberPress Courses Add-on

-The add-on should now be activated on your site, and you can create your first Course.
+The add-on should now be activated on your site, and you can create your first music course.

 Step 3: Create Your First Course